nghiavtr/FuSeq/README.md

 - minMR (2), minNonDupMR (2): the minimum supporting count (non-duplicated supporting count) of a fusion gene in the mapped read pipeline.
 - minSR (1): the minimum supporting count of a fusion gene in the split read (SR) pipeline.
 - minScore (3): the minimum score of a fusion gene.
-- keepRData (FALSE): if users want to save all data generated during fusion gene discovery using Rscripts.
-If it is set keepRData=TRUE, a single *.RData file will be created to store the data.
+- keepRData (TRUE): if users want to save all data generated during fusion gene discovery using Rscripts.
+If it is set keepRData=TRUE, several *.RData files will be exported.
 - exportFasta (FALSE): Set exportFasta=TRUE if users want to export sequences of fusion reads